How to switch energy supplier if you’re a tenant

 If the energy account is in your name or someone you live with then switching is as straightforward as comparing energy deals on bonkers.ie and switching to a new deal.

-However, if your landlord manages your energy bills then they would need to switch on your behalf - provided they’re willing to of course.
+However, if your landlord is on the account then they would need to switch on your behalf - provided they’re willing to of course.

 What if my landlord manages our energy bills?